Jeff Bezos: Blue Origin

 In 2015, Bezos announced that a new orbital launch vehicle was under development and would make its first flight in the late-2010s.
 Later in November, Blue Origin's New Shepard space vehicle successfully rocketed into space and reached its planned test altitude of 329,839 feet (100.5 kilometers) before executing a vertical landing back at the launch site in West Texas.
 In 2016, Bezos allowed select journalists to visit, tour, and photograph his facility.
 He has repeatedly called for increased inter-space energy and industrial manufacturing to decrease the negative costs associated with business-related pollution.

 In December 2017, New Shepard successfully flew and landed dummy passengers, amending and pushing its human space travel start date into late 2018.
 To execute this program, Blue Origin built six of the vehicles to support all phases of testing and operations: no-passenger test flights, flights with test passengers, and commercial-passenger weekly operations.
-Since 2016, Bezos has spoken more freely about his hopes to colonize the solar system, and has been selling US$1 billion in Amazon stock each year to capitalize Blue Origin in an effort to support this endeavor.
+Since 2016, Bezos has spoken more freely about his hopes to colonize the solar system, and has been selling $1 billion in Amazon stock each year to capitalize Blue Origin in an effort to support this endeavor.
 In May 2018, Bezos maintained that the primary goal of Blue Origin is to preserve the natural resources of Earth by making the human species multi-planetary.
 He announced that New Shepard would begin transporting humans into sub-orbital space by November 2018.
 In July 2018, it was announced that Bezos had priced commercial spaceflight tickets from $200,000 to $300,000 per person.

+Spaceflight

 On July 20, 2021, he launched on the NS-16 mission with his half-brother Mark Bezos, Wally Funk, and Oliver Daemen.
-He launched nine days after Richard Branson launched onboard The Virgin Galactic Unity 22 mission.
+He launched nine days after Richard Branson launched on board the Virgin Galactic Unity 22 mission.
+Bezos's suborbital flight lasted over 10 minutes, reaching a peak altitude of 66.5 mi.